vmware-tanzu/velero/site/docs/v1.3.2/contributions/minio.md

 If you're using Minio with HTTPS, you may see unintelligible text in the output of `velero describe`, or `velero logs` commands.

-In order to fix this, you can add a public, non-HTTPS URL to the `BackupStorageLocation`.
+In order to fix this, you can add a public URL to the `BackupStorageLocation`.
-The public URL must be HTTP since Velero does not support custom certificates prior to v1.4.0.

 In a terminal, run the following: